ChUrl/lecture-operating-system-development/README.md

 ======================================
 - Some stream manipulators for CGA_Stream (color) and OutStream (fixed width)
 - Logging class with support for colored serial port output
-- Main menu to start demo
+- Main menu to start demos
 - A very basic system to broadcast keyboard events to threads
 - Basic implementation of vector with iterator support
 - Basic implementation of unique_ptr
-- Basic implementation of fixed size array
+- Basic implementation of fixed size array (just a wrapper for C-style arrays)

 Bugs
 ======================================
-- Can't exit the PCSPKdemo
+- Can't exit the PCSPKdemo (bluescreen)
 - Random bluescreens that are hard to pinpoint
 - Tree Allocator (uses a red black tree to find best-fit blocks) crashes when freelist root is removed